krigjo25/Databases/HospitalManagementSystem/Design/Employee.md

-The employee table consist of personal and work related information for employees to calculate the salary, and for emergencies
+The employee table consist of personal and work related information for employees to calculate the salary, and for emergencies.

 **Database**